 Check and clean heating, ventilating, and air-conditioning systems before use.
 To clean hard surfaces - walls, floors, and counter surfaces - that do not soak up water and that may have been in contact with floodwater, first wash with soap and clean water.
 Next disinfect with a mixture of one cup of bleach in five gallons of water.
 Then allow to air dry.
 Wash all clothes and linens in hot water.
 Steam clean carpets.
 Wear rubber boots, rubber gloves, and goggles when cleaning with bleach.
 Open windows and doors to get fresh air.
-Never mix bleach and ammonia - the fumes from the mixture could kill water and nonalcoholic fluids often; wear lightweight, light-colored, loose-fitting clothing; and do outdoor activities during cooler hours.
+Never mix bleach and ammonia the fumes from the mixture could kill you.